.

 Also, the platform periodically scans your site for new cookies and scripts and alerts you about them.

-With the help of a Cookie Consent Manager, you can comply with the requirements of the GDPR and the TTDSG and can correctly implement the legally compliant collection, storage and management of consents from consumers for the processing of personal data, contacting for advertising purposes or similar.
+With the help of a Cookie Consent Manager, you can comply with the requirements of the GDPR and the TDDDG and can correctly implement the legally compliant collection, storage and management of consents from consumers for the processing of personal data, contacting for advertising purposes or similar.

 What is a Cookie Consent Manager?